John Corvinus: After Matthias's death

 The inexperienced and irresolute youth speedily became the victim of the most shameful chicanery.
 He was first induced formally to resign his claims to the throne, on the understanding that he was to be compensated with the crown of Bosnia.
-He was then persuaded to retire southwards with the royal treasures which Matthias had confided to him, whereupon an army immediately started in pursuit, scattered his forces, and robbed him of everything.
+He was then persuaded to retire southwards with the royal treasures which Matthias had confided to him, whereupon an army immediately started in pursuit, scattered his forces in the battle of Bonefield (July 4, 1490, near Kölesd in Tolna county), and robbed him of everything.

 Meanwhile, the diet had elected Vladislaus Jagiellon of Bohemia King (15 July 1490), to whom John hastened to do homage, in order to save something from the wreck of his fortunes.
 He was also recognized as duke of Slavonia and Opava, but compelled to relinquish both titles five years later.
 On the invasion of Hungary by Maximilian, he showed his loyalty to the crown by relinquishing into the hands of Vladislaus the three important fortresses in Pressburg (present day Bratislava in Slovakia), Komárom and Tata, which had been entrusted to him by his father.
 But now, encouraged by his complacency, the chief dignitaries, headed by the Palatine Stephen Zápolya (? – 1499), laid claim to nearly all his remaining estates and involved him in a whole series of costly processes.
 This they could do with perfect impunity, as they had poisoned the mind of the indolent and suspicious king against their victim.